 Not at all.
 Having perfect pitch is a blessing and a curse in many ways.
 Even the slightest bit out of tune really bugs those with perfect pitch so they are constantly tuning and are more aware when listening to someone else playing that is even marginally out.

 You are going to need a reference note to get started.
-Start by tuning one of your strings (either the low E or the A string) based on a reference note.
+Start by tuning one of your strings (either the low E string or the A string) based on a reference note.
 You can get your reference note from the internet, a piano, tuning fork, pitch pipe or a tuner.

-If you have an internet connection when you need to tune, there are plenty of online tuners that you can use – and of course you can use these to tune each string rather than just finding the reference note.
+If you have an internet connection when you need to tune, there are plenty of online guitar tuners that you can use – and of course you can use these to tune each string rather than just finding the reference note.

-The online tuner at the link above is the best one I have found.
+The free online guitar tuner at the link above is the best one I have found.
 It allows you to play each string as a one-off sound or you can select it so that the string plays over and over again (either slow, medium or fast).